CarGDev/sheepOp/docs/COMPLETE_GUIDE.md

 ## License

-This project is licensed under the **Apache License 2.0**.
+This project is available under a **dual license**:

+### Apache 2.0 License (Research & Non-Commercial Use)

+**Free for:** Academic research, educational purposes, personal projects, open source contributions, and non-commercial use.

+### Commercial License (Commercial Use)

+**Requires a commercial license for:** Commercial products, SaaS applications, revenue-generating applications, and any profit-making use.

+**Contact:** carlos.gutierrez@carg.dev for commercial licensing inquiries.

+### Citation

+Please cite this work in academic publications.

 See [LICENSE](../LICENSE) or [LICENSE.txt](../LICENSE.txt) for the full license text.

-**Summary:**
-- ✅ Free to use, modify, and distribute
-- ✅ Commercial use allowed
-- ✅ Patent grant included
-- ✅ Private use allowed
-- ⚠️ Must include license and copyright notice
-- ⚠️ Must state changes if modifying

 ## Table of Contents